-Andrei Floroiu has served as a director since April 2020.
-He is a senior advisor to the chief executive officer of Agenus Inc., a biotechnology company focused on immunotherapy including immuno-oncology, since 2015.
+Andrei Floroiu has served as our Chief Executive Officer since June 2020, and as a director since April 2020.
+Prior to becoming our Chief Executive Officer, he was a senior advisor to the chief executive officer of Agenus Inc., a biotechnology company focused on immunotherapy including immuno-oncology, since 2015.
 From 2012 to 2015, Mr. Floroiu was a Managing Director of Exigo Capital Corp., where he provided strategic, financial and operational advice to companies undergoing significant transformational and strategic transactions.
 From 2010 to 2012, Mr. Floroiu served as the founder and president of Fly for MS, a charity to raise global awareness for Multiple Sclerosis.
 From 2004 to 2008, he served as a principal for The Invus Group, a private equity investment firm.
-He holds an MBA in Finance from The Wharton School, University of Pennsylvania, a Master of Science in Computer Engineering from the University of Maryland and a Bachelor of Science in Computer Engineering from the Universitatea Politehnica in Bucharest, Romania.
+He holds an MBA in Finance from The Wharton School, University of Pennsylvania, a Master of Science in Computer Engineering from the University of Maryland and a Bachelor of Science in Computer Engineering from the Universit, Romania.